Asynchronous Capacity per Unit Cost: Results

 The two terms in \eqref{eq:main1} reflect the two constraints on reliable communication.
 The first term corresponds to the standard constraint that the number of bits that can reliably be transmitted per channel use cannot exceed the input-output mutual information.
 This constraint applies when the channel is synchronous, hence also in the absence of synchrony.
-To see this, note that by swapping the max and the min in \eqref{eq:main1}, we deduce that $C(\beta)$ is less than \eqref{cpunitcost}, the synchronous capacity per unit cost.

 The second term in \eqref{eq:main1} corresponds to the receiver's ability to determine the arrival time $\nu$ of the data.
-Indeed, even though the decoder is required only to produce a message estimate, because of the delay constraint there is no loss in terms of capacity per unit cost to also require the decoder to (approximately) locate the time codeword transmission begins---the delay constraint imposes the decoder to locate the sent message within a time window that is negligible compared to $A$.
-The quantity $I(X;Y) + D(Y||Y_\star)$ measures how difficult it is for the receiver to discern a data-carrying transmitted symbol from pure noise and thus determines how difficult it is for the receiver to get the timing correct.
+Indeed, even though the decoder is only required to produce a message estimate, because of the delay constraint, there is no loss in terms of capacity per unit cost to also require the decoder to produce an approximate estimate of the time when transmission begins---the delay constraint implies that the decoder can locate the sent message within a time window that is negligible compared to $A$.
+The quantity where $D(XY||XY_\star)$ refers to the Kullback-Leibler distance between the joint distribution of $(X,Y)$ and the (product) distribution of $(X,Y_\star)$, measures how difficult it is for the receiver to discern a data-carrying transmitted symbol from pure noise, and thus determines how difficult it is for the receiver to get the timing correct.

 When the alphabet $\cal{X}$ contains a zero-cost symbol $0$, the synchronous result~\eqref{cpunitcost} simplifies, and Theorem 3 in \cite{Ve2} says that the synchronous capacity per unit cost becomes